cesarcsaenz/osticket-prereqs/README.md

 <br>

-Congratulations you have successfully installed osTicket on your Virtual Machine, Continue to the [osTicket: Post-Installation Configuration Tutorial](https://github.com/s-evelyn/osTicket-PostInstallConfig)
+Congratulations you have successfully installed osTicket on your Virtual Machine, Continue to the [https://github.com/cesar-c-saenz/post-install-config